-Space Mission Digital Preservation Objectives Proforma (DPOP) Checklist
+Space Mission Digital Target of Preservation Proforma (DTOPP) Checklist

 Introduction

-This document supplies a checklist for a space mission, program, or project (hereafter referred to as simply “mission”) to document the policy which is implemented by that mission’s program/project management concerning what data is important enough to be preserved in the long term, both during the mission and long after termination of the mission.
+This document supplies a checklist for a space mission, program, or project (hereafter referred to as simply “mission”) to document the policy which is implemented by that mission’s program/project management concerning what data is important enough to be preserved in the long term, past the “event horizon” of system/software obsolescence.
 Proforma assumes the conventional business communications definition; an example to show how other documents of the same type should be written or prepared.

-This DPOP Checklist is an example intended to be used generally by an organization to tell the mission participants (stakeholders, customers, contractors, subcontractors, etc.) which digital data under this space mission program/project should be prepared for preservation.
+This DTOPP Checklist is an example intended to be used generally by an organization to tell the mission participants (stakeholders, customers, contractors, subcontractors, etc.) which digital data under this space mission program/project should be prepared for preservation.
 For example, when a certain data type is identified as a preservation target, subcontractors will know that they shall preserve adequate metadata or executable application software so that the data will be retrievable and understandable in the long term.
-Basically, this checklist is a coordination tool to insure that failures to preserve mission products and information are made by a conscious choice of the mission management rather than by oversight.
+Basically, this checklist is a coordination tool to ensure that failures to preserve mission products and information are made by a conscious choice of the mission management rather than by oversight.

-The intention is that program management for the mission will establish this list during the pre-phase A (earliest) stage of the program, and will indicate by checkmarks the types of data that they expect to be preserved throughout the mission, and after mission termination.
+The intention is that program management for the mission, in concert with their legal counsel and records manager, will establish this list during the pre-phase A (earliest) stage of the program, and will indicate by checkmarks the types of data that they expect to be preserved throughout the mission, and after mission termination.
 Concurrently, program management will then know what funding and resources to establish for the gathering of metadata, establishment of migration strategy, or arrangements for long-term hosting of applications as long as the object data is intended to be retrievable.
 It will also cause management to address strategies for turnover of long-term preservation object data to post-mission establishments (organization CIO, national archives, etc.) for long term preservation of that object data after mission termination.

-This DPOP Checklist is intended to be formatted in a manner and in a sufficient level of detail that missions can use as attachments for contracts and other program/project management vehicles.
-If a mission finds portions of the checklist unsuitable, the CCSDS Data Archive Interoperability (DAI) Working Group (WG) welcomes participation and inputs to improve the Space Mission DPOP Checklist for later use and for other missions.
+This DTOPP Checklist is intended to be formatted in a manner and in a sufficient level of detail that missions can use as attachments for contracts and other program/project management vehicles.
+If a mission finds portions of the checklist unsuitable, the CCSDS Data Archive Interoperability (DAI) Working Group (WG) welcomes participation and inputs to improve the Space Mission DTOPP Checklist for later use and for other missions.

-It is recommended that this entire section, including this introductory material, should be included in mission/program/project documentation so that mission participants will understand the purpose, motivation and value of the DPOP Checklist.
+It is recommended that this entire section, including this introductory material, should be included in mission/program/project documentation so that mission participants will understand the purpose, motivation and value of the DTOPP Checklist.
+This word-processing document can be used as a template for your specific mission.
+It should be distributed to your team and included as an attachment to contracts.”

-Recommended procedure for adapting this form: (1) Save the Word version of this file to a new filename for your project; (2) Disable write-protection using normal windows properties; (3) Delete unneeded sections and fill in the check boxes to plan your preservation process; (3) Write-protect your document, and/or publish in PDF format; (4) Distribute to your team and identify as an applicable document on your contract vehicles.

-Space Mission DPOP Checklist Form
+Space Mission DTOPP Checklist Form

 Annex to Information Preservation to Enable Long Term Use (CCSDS 6NN…)